 Oumoda Travel Scope 90X Refractor Telescope Model F36050

-This Oumoda model boasts of a 4-setting magnification of 18X, 27X, 60X, 90X.
+This Oumoda model boasts a 4-setting magnification of 18X, 27X, 60X, 90X.
 It is also configured with a 50mm aperture, 360 focal length, and 2 interchangeable eyepieces, which makes it a very flexible scope.
 It is basically designed to view almost anything whether earthbound or celestial.

 Although this telescope is at the beginner level, it was built in such a way that even a professional astronomer may consider using it.
 This is due to its powerful and versatile settings.
-It features clear view with its multi-coated optic glass lens that achieves at least 99.5% transmittance.
+It features a clear view with its multi-coated optic glass lens that achieves at least 99.5% transmittance.
 Lenses measure at H20mm and H6mm.

 One notable addition to this item is the 1.5 erecting eyepiece that works to turn images right side up, which usually solves a common problem of refractor telescopes.
-This is wherein refracted images show upside down as you look at it.
+This is wherein refracted images show upside down as you look at them.
 An erecting eyepiece usually solves this problem by showing the image right side up turning from left to right.
-This package also includes moon lens and an instruction manual.
+This package also includes a moon lens and an instruction manual.

-With all its solid technical features it can be easy to forget that this is, again an entry level category telescope.
+With all its solid technical features it can be easy to forget that this is, again an entry-level category telescope.

 Pros: The popularity of this Oumoda model is that as an educational toy, it exceeds performance and expectations.
 This is mainly due to the perfect matching of magnification configuration which results to a powerful view whether near or far.
 In fact, some users note that it is a little bit too powerful for anything that is close.
 Nevertheless, it is still small and fun to be enjoyed by kids.
 Additionally, the tripod doesn’t break easily.